NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Spellstriker Staff (Major).md

 **Trigger** You use Spellstrike with a non-cantrip spell and miss with the Strike

 **Effect** An explosion of magical energy—stored up for the Spellstrike—explodes out.
-All creatures in a 5-foot emanation take 1d6 damage per rank of the spell, with a Reflex check save against your spell DC.
+All creatures in a @Template\[emanation|distance:5\] take 1d6 damage per rank of the spell, with a Reflex check save against your spell DC.
 This damage is the same type the spell would have dealt, and the activation gains that trait; if the spell would have dealt multiple types of damage, choose one of them.
 If the damage of the explosion is mental, the save is Will check instead of Reflex.

 * * *